 Being granted COVID-19 workers’ compensation in Ohio could depend on how well-prepared your claim is.
 Gathering documentation of your injury, medical bills, and other records is a time-consuming headache.
 You don’t have to manage the claim for your work-contracted illness on your own.

-If you have questions and need assistance filing a COVID-19 workers’ compensation claim, reach out to a COVID-19 workers’ compensation attorney in Columbus, Ohio.
+If you have questions and need assistance filing a COVID-19 workers’ compensation claim, reach out to a COVID-19 workers’ compensation attorney.
 The personal injury attorneys of Barkan Meizlish, LLP have experience navigating workers’ compensation claims of every type and are ready to help you through your COVID-19 workers’ compensation process.

 The Ohio Bureau of Workers’ Compensation (BWC) does not typically include communicable diseases like COVID-19 as eligible workers’ compensation claims because of the varying ways individuals can be exposed to coronavirus.
 According to the BWC, an Ohio coronavirus workers’ compensation claim “depends on how you contract [COVID-19] and the nature of your occupation.”
 Jobs with a higher risk of exposure like first responders and health care workers are more likely to have eligible COVID-19 workers’ compensation claims.